gigamonkey/BHSawesome2/_sources/Unit-4-Arrays/topic-8-2-2D-array-loops-Day1.rst

 Nested Loops for 2D Arrays (Day 1)
 -----------------------------------

+Nested loops can be used to traverse 2D arrays row by row and column by column.
 In this lesson, you will learn how to use nested loops to traverse a 2D Array.

 Getting the Number of Rows and Columns